funky81/pimatic-ipcamera/README.md

 then you have to add your devices into your config.json based on these schema

     {
-      "id" : [ID of your camera],
+      "id" : "ID of your camera",
-      "class": IpCameraDevice,
+      "class": "IpCameraDevice",
-      "name": [Name of your camera],
+      "name": "Name of your camera",
-      "filename": [Filename],
+      "filename": "Filename",
-      "cameraUrl": [URL from your camera],
+      "cameraUrl": "URL from your camera",
-      "refresh": [Snapshot refresh]
+      "refresh": Snapshot refresh
     },

 Description: